HumanExposure/data_mgmt_scripts/generic_script/README.md

 ### How to run
 There are multiple scripts.
 They should all be in the same folder.
 The script to run is called `run_extraction.py`.

 There are a few ways to run this script.
 With no arguments, the script looks for a folder called `pdf`.
 All PDFs in the root directory of this folder will be processed.
-Also, you a path to a folder as an argument to the script if that is preferred.
+Also, you can use a path to a folder as an argument to the script if that is preferred.
 The last thing that you can pass is the path to a ZIP file that contains PDFs.
 This option was created as a solution to some PDFs not opening due to PDF security restrictions.

 All output files will be in put in a folder called `output`, which you can create beforehand.
 This can be changed in the script.